-The procedure for taking out a mortgage loan for a newly built home deviates in some aspects of that of a regular mortgage loan.
+The procedure for taking out a mortgage loan for a newly built home deviates from a mortgage loan application process for an existing home.
 The selection of potential purchasers for a newly built home is often organised by a lottery procedure.

 You will buy your future home based on video presentations, various artists impressions and (technical) drawings.

-Prior to this stage it is very advisable to have your mortgage advisor assess your financial possibilities – in advance – , including calculation of totals costs of purchase including costs (*) for extra luxurious kitchen / bathroom (meerwerk), financing of double costs, loss of interest during construction period (renteverlies tijdens de bouw) and project developers interest (bouwrente).
+Prior to this stage it is very advisable to have your mortgage advisor assess your financial possibilities – in advance – .

 Advantages Newly Built Homes